What size should a CV photo be?

 - It gives you multiple backgrounds and lighting styles, so you can match your industry.

 For the best result, start with a well-lit selfie in natural light, choose a clean neutral background, and wear professional or business-casual attire.
 Keep your posture upright and your expression confident and approachable, and let the AI handle the polish.
-When you are ready, create your headshot and pick the version that fits your CV.
+If you already have a shot you like and only need it cropped and sized correctly, our free resume photo maker will do that part.

 Wrapping Up